-In November 2021, the Financial Accounting Standards Board (FASB) issued a standard related to the disclosure of government assistance received by an entity.
-Under the new standard, entities are required to disclose (1) the types of assistance received, (2) accounting for the assistance and (3) impact of the assistance in the financial statements.
-We adopted the new standard on January 1, 2022, on a prospective basis, and it did not have a material impact on our financial statements.
-See Government Assistance above for additional information.
+In September 2022, the Financial Accounting Standards Board (FASB) issued a standard related to the disclosure of additional information about the use of supplier finance programs.
+Under the new standard, entities are required to disclose (1) key terms of the programs, (2) the amount outstanding that remains unpaid as of the end of the period, including where amounts are recorded in the balance sheets and (3) an annual rollforward of those obligations, including the amount of obligations confirmed and the amount of obligations subsequently paid.
+We adopted the new standard on January 1, 2023, on a retrospective basis other than the rollforward, which we adopted on a prospective basis beginning with our 2023 annual financial statements.
+The adoption did not have a material impact on our financial statements.
+See "Supply Chain Financing" section above for additional information.